Samsung joins Microsoft’s VR parade with its new high-end headset for Windows 10

 “When we began designing and engineering the Samsung HMD Odyssey with Microsoft, there was only one goal in mind, create a high performing headset that’s easy to set up and can transport people to the incredible world of virtual reality,” writes Samsung Electronics America VP and General Manager Alanna Cotton today.
 “Samsung is committed to working across platforms to build cutting-edge technology, and we’re excited to partner with Microsoft to shape the future of virtual reality.”

-Given its specs, this is clearly a premium headset — and quite likely the nicest one in the current Mixed Reality lineup.
+Given its specs, this is clearly a premium headset — and quite likely the nicest one in the current mixed reality lineup.
 It’ll sell at a premium price, too, though.
 The full set with headset and motion controllers will cost $499 and will ship November 6, with pre-orders starting today.
 That’s the same price as an Oculus Rift.

 It’s also worth noting that Samsung is going its own way here.
-Most of the other Mixed Reality headsets are going with Microsoft’s reference specs and LCD screens, which don’t refresh quite as fast as the AMOLED displays that Samsung is using here.
+Most of the other mixed reality headsets are going with Microsoft’s reference specs and LCD screens, which don’t refresh quite as fast as the AMOLED displays that Samsung is using here.
 The built-in headphones are also unique to Samsung’s headset.

 Here is the current set of headsets you can expect to see in stores this fall: